hsghori/CS-Notes/computer_networks_notes.md

 		- Radio signal attenuates as it propagates through matter.
 		- AKA path loss
 		- $FSPL = (\frac{4 \pi d f}{c})^2$
-			- $d$ distance, $\lamda = c/f$ wavelength, $f$ frequency, and $c$ speed of light.
+			- $d$ distance, $\lambda = c/f$ wavelength, $f$ frequency, and $c$ speed of light.
 	- Multipath propagation
-		- Radio signals reflect off objects and ground adn arrive at destination at slightly different times.
+		- Radio signals reflect off objects and ground and arrive at destination at slightly different times.
 	- Interference from other sources.
 		- SNR: Signal to noise ratio
 		- BER: Bit error rate
 		- Larger SNR makes it easier to extract signal from noise, but SNR may change with mobility.
 We must choose a physical layer that can meet the BER given the SNR.
 		- To overcome bit errors
 			- Sender could increase transmission power.
-				- Bad for battery powered devices
-				- Creates interference for other senders.
+This is bad for battery powered devices and creates interference for other senders.
 			- Stronger error detection or recovery
 			- Many TCP alternatives for wireless
 	- Broadcast medium: anyone in proximity can hear and interfere with signal